NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 This means that unfree redistributable software needs to be rebuilt by all the users.
 For example, using MongoDB on a Raspberry Pi 4 (aarch64, which otherwise has access to hydra's cache) takes literally days and huge amounts of swap.

-Hydra could provide builds for unfree redistributable firmware, at minimal added costs.
+Hydra could provide builds for unfree redistributable software, at minimal added costs.
 This would make life much better for users of such software.
 Especially when the software is still source-available even without being free software, like MongoDB.